 Maple Court Townhomes consists of 34 units of two, three, and four-bedroom townhomes.
 One parcel is owned by the City of Moorhead and the other parcel is owned by Moorhead Public Housing Agency.
 MPHA/Clay HRA manage all the units.
 This property utilizes on-site caretakers.

-As of June 1, there is one vacancy.
-Three applicants have been contacted regarding the opening.
+As of July 1, there is one vacancy.
+Two applications are being processed.